 Benign vascular lesions that typically appear during the first weeks of life as blue or pink macules or patches.

 Infantile haemangiomas, referred to by many simply as 'haemangiomas', are benign vascular lesions.
 Typically they appear during the first weeks of life as blue or pink macules or patches.
-They subsequently enter a proliferative phase and become elevated above the surrounding skin surfaces.
+They subsequently enter a proliferative phase and may become elevated above the surrounding skin surfaces.
 This growth pattern distinguishes haemangiomas from other vascular lesions.
-The proliferative growth phase of most haemangiomas is usually completed by age 9 months; 80% of growth typically occurs by the end of the fourth month.
-Thereafter involution takes place at an approximate rate of 10% per year so that, by age 5 years, 50% of haemangiomas have completed involution.
+The proliferative growth phase of most haemangiomas is usually completed by age 5 months; 80% of growth typically occurs by the end of the third month.
+Thereafter involution occurs with 90% completion by age 4 years.
 Complete resolution is possible, but in many cases cutaneous stigmata remain, with redundant fibro-fatty tissue and telangiectasias.
 Congenital haemangiomas are distinct from infantile haemangiomas.
 These are vascular lesions that sometimes have a similar clinical appearance to infantile haemangiomas but are fully formed at birth.
-Specific subtypes of congenital haemangioma include rapidly involuting congenital haemangiomas (RICH) and non-involuting congenital haemangiomas (NICH).
+Specific subtypes of congenital haemangioma include rapidly involuting congenital haemangiomas and non-involuting congenital haemangiomas.
 The term 'haemangioma' is sometimes used to describe acquired lesions in adults (e.g., cherry haemangioma).
 These benign lesions rarely undergo involution.

 KLM is an investigator in clinical trials with Scioderm, Lilly, and Durata; payments were received by her institution for these trials.
 None of these are relevant to this topic.